h0tk3y/better-parse/README.md

 val tokenizer = DefaultTokenizer(listOf(id, cm, ws))
 ```

 > Note: the tokens order matters in some cases, because the tokenizer tries to match them in exactly this order.
-For instance, if `Token("a")`
+> For instance, if `literalToken("a")`
-is listed before `Token("aa")`, the latter will never be matched.
+> is listed before `literalToken("aa")`, the latter will never be matched.
 Be careful with keyword tokens!
+> If you match them with regexes, a word boundary `\b` in the end may help against ambiguity.

 ```kotlin
 val tokenMatches: Sequence<TokenMatch> = tokenizer.tokenize("hello, world")